napassorn29/closeloop_manipulator_toolbox/README.md

 **Method**
 - #### *fk(q, outputJoint, mode) --> Homogeneous matrix of outputjoint*:
   Return Homogeneous matrix that describe position and orientation of the outputjoint that return from forward kinematic of the close-loop kinematic by define the rotation of the input joint (Note: require 1 input for 4-bar linkage and 2 input for 5-bar linkage)
-    - q: The angle of the input joint that user wants to rotate (list type in 5-bar linkage).
+    - q(float type in 4-bar linkage, list type in 5-bar linkage): The angle of the input joint that user wants to rotate.
-    - outputJoint: Name of joint that user wants to know the position.
+    - outputJoint(str): Name of joint that user wants to know the position.
-    - mode: positive (Convex Solution), negative (Concave Solution)
+    - mode(str): positive (Convex Solution), negative (Concave Solution)

   ![image](https://github.com/napassorn29/closeloop_manipulator_toolbox/assets/122891621/a984276a-fa37-43e7-b6f3-30dbc726ed75)